Biodiversity

 Finally, Lexmark does not operate in areas that are known to be protected or home to the International Union for Conservation of Nature (IUCN 2021) Red List species or national conservation list species and has no plans to operate in these areas.
 Despite the fact that Lexmark facilities may be located in urbanized areas, we take actions to support the biodiversity in the communities where we live and work.

 Lexmark is especially sensitive to the environment in our Philippines operations.
 Many global organizations recognize the entire country as an area of high biodiversity.
 The Lexmark Research and Development Corporation (LRDC) located in Cebu, Philippines, is a 30,817 square meter research and development operation.
 Lexmark employees in the Philippines work diligently to restore habitats near these facilities, focusing on reforestation and watershed protection.
-Since 2008, Lexmark has planted over 163,500 mangrove trees in various coastal and watershed areas of Cebu and over 19,300 tree seedlings in various areas of Cebu.
+Since 2008, Lexmark has planted mangrove trees in various coastal and watershed areas of Cebu and tree seedlings throughout Cebu.
 Much of this work is in partnership with the Community Environment and Natural Resources Office (CENRO) for tree and mangrove planting activities.
 Mangroves are beneficial to the environment; they provide shelter and food for sea life, stabilize coastlines by reducing erosion, and protect coastal communities from storm surges.

 Reforestation